promanenko/gigaspaces-sbp-jekyll/mule-esb-example.markdown

 \gigaspaces-xap-premium-10.0.0\bin\gs pudeploy ..\tools\maven\my-app\feeder\target\my-app-feeder.jar
 {% endhighlight %}

-with mule 3.5 you can deply from you project with the cmd:
+with mule 3.5 you can deploy from you project with the cmd:
 {% highlight java %}
 \mvn os:deploy -Dgroups=<your jini group>
 {% endhighlight %}